Nothing could take down 33-year-old Sonia. Not the toughest projects at work, or even the craziest deadlines.

 Beyond the office, she remained a powerhouse.
 Yoga, Zumba, rock-climbing, marathons – what could Sonia not do?
 She was always the first person to sign up for everything.

-And she was the last person anyone expected to contract Acute Myelogenous Leukaemia, a rare form of blood cancer.
+Her world, like many others, came to a stop when she was diagnosed with Acute Myelogenous Leukaemia, a rare form of blood cancer.

 The diagnosis hit her hard, as she never thought the disease could happen to anyone, regardless of lifestyle habits.

 Now, there’s nothing she can do, except to wait.
 Time isn’t on her side; without a donor, she might just have months left to live

 Similarly to Sonia, many other blood disease patients are urgently waiting for donors to step up to beat the 1 in 20,000 odds of finding a matching donor.

 Learn more about bone marrow donation below.
 All it takes is a simple cheek swab to sign up!

 * Names and details of the story have been changed to protect the patient’s privacy.